TalkingTeddy/Java-Leet-Coding/Project Euler/README.md

 # Java-Leet-Coding

-Here are the codes that I have practices from Project Euler
+Here are the codes that I have practiced from Project Euler